blogclub/rive-next/README.md

 - Created using [NextJS](https://nextjs.org/) framework and [TypeScript](https://www.typescriptlang.org/).
 - Watchlist and Continue watching feature using **localstorage**
-- Sync to cloud option
+- Sync to cloud option (firestore), for watchlist
 - Login/ Signup for cloud syncing
+- Signin with email, or google (firebase)
+- Multiple server streaming
+- Download Movies/ TV shows using extensions like FetchV
 - Great Customization in settings
-- Great UI/UX
+- Great UI

 ## Tech Stack